 - You don’t need to use a lot of milk to make this dessert but don’t cut back on the ghee.

-It was so fun creating this recipe with my dad.
-Before the visit, he would mainly cook on the stovetop but while testing this recipe with me, he saw firsthand how cool the Instant Pot is and now he uses his Instant Pot all the time, calling to tell me what new thing he made and how well it turned out.
-I also ask both him and my mom to test out my new recipes to let me know what he thinks.
+It was really fun creating this recipe with my dad.
+Before the visit, he would mainly cook on the stovetop but while testing this recipe with me, he saw firsthand how cool the Instant Pot is, and nowadays he uses his Instant Pot all the time, calling to tell me what new thing he made and how well it turned out.
+I also ask both him and my mom to test my new recipes to let me know what he thinks.
 My parents live in another state but when we share our recipes over FaceTime, it feels like we’re right next to each other in the kitchen.

-So thanks dad for helping me perfect this recipe and for all your help with my other recipes! 🙂 And a big thanks to my mom too – she is an phenomenal cook and helped me with another really special dessert in my cookbook: the most amazing recipe for meethe chawal!
-Find it along with other Instant Pot Indian recipes in my book, Indian Food Under Pressure.
+So thanks dad for helping me perfect this recipe and for all your help with my other recipes! ☺️ And a big thanks to my mom too – she is a phenomenal cook and has helped me with so many other special recipes, including her famous Meethe Chawal.

 - ¼ cup water